Sunday, 17 December 2017

 CopyrightCharleyJai

 In true Christmas spirit we pulled crackers, opened presents, ate delicious vegan treats (courtesy of Lola's Cupcakes) and we, of course, took turns sharing what we are grateful for (this year).
 It really was a wonderful time and the restaurant staff were delightful.
-I literally went out of my way to make this be an entire experience - it wasn't just about sharing gratitude, it was about doing something to remind my friends how much I care about and love them.
+I literally went out of my way to make this be an entire experience.

 CopyrightCharleyJai